 …… but actually give the same spectrum to this new rural network – for the 9% ‘not-spot’ areas.

-We recommend giving the Neutral Host ‘priority use’ of the spectrum over the 91% – and encourage the Operators to adjust coverage plans to fix any interference and overlap issues.
+We recommend giving the Neutral Host ‘priority use’ of the spectrum over 91% – and encourage the Operators to adjust coverage plans to fix any interference and overlap issues.

 But, if this was allocated to the Neutral Host, it would give c42Mb/s sector capacity – and around 70Mb/s – if the supplemental downlink (SDL) is used.

 But, as you all know, capacity plummets, if most of the usage is indoors.
-The base station has to compensate for poor signal.
+The base station has to compensate for a poor signal.

 Unfortunately, 5G is not going to save us.
 Its innovations are focused on maximising capacity in urban settings.